SeleneMelo/SeleneMelo/README.md

 ### Hi, there!👋
 ### Selene here!
-I'm an brazilian undergraduate student of Information Systems at UFMG.
+I'm a brazilian undergraduate student of Information Systems at UFMG.

 - :computer: I’m currently studying C/C++, Python and PHP
 - 💬 Ask me abouy anything you want.